MARA Japan Industrial Institute Beranang: Higher Education Program - Japan (MJHEP)

 This program is a study that is managed by MARA Director-General Datuk Ibrahim Ahmad MJHEP the MARA Education Foundation (YPM) and University of Kuala Lumpur (UniKL) conducted at MJII.
 The main language in this program is Japanese.

 Studies Scholarship Program to Japan

 The students MJHEP and MJII can continue their studies to degree level in 22 universities in Japan in the same field.
 They will continue their studies at 11 public universities and 11 private universities.

 Host

-MJII always be a place for implementing large programs related to MARA.
+MJII has always been a place for implementing large programs related to MARA.